gangelo/monkeyengine/README.md

 # MonkeyEngine

-TODO: Write a gem description
+Have some fun!
+MonkeyEngine is a gem that allows virtual monkeys to tap away on a virtual keyboard.

 ## Installation